Celsius’ Problems Said To Have Lasted Years; Users Supposedly Gave Up Their Crypto

 However, Cointelegraph noted that a question about whether Custody account holders actually retain the title for their assets.
 According to Celsius' terms of service, it cannot use coins in Custody accounts without obtaining permission from those users.
 Nonetheless, the company's attorneys questioned whether that holds true for the cryptocurrency it currently possesses.

-The company launched its Custody program in April to serve non-accredited investors in the U.S. after some states issued cease and desist orders on its Earn program.7 NFT Related Stocks That Are Helping to Drive This Trend
+The company launched its Custody program in April to serve non-accredited investors in the U.S. after some states issued cease and desist orders on its Earn program.10 Recession-Proof Stocks That Will Let You Wait Out the Bear

 .